arnabs542/interviewpractice/arrays/rotate-array.md

 > rotate 2 steps to the right: [3,99,-1,-100]
 > ```

 The simplest way to solve this problem would be to construct a new array and move the elements one at a time to their new positions.
 However, the problem asks the operation be done in place.
-We can continuously move the last element to the front and shift all $$\small n - 1$$ elements back one.
-This takes $$\small \mathcal O(n^{2})$$ time, and will time out.
+We can continuously move the last element to the front and shift all $\small n - 1$ elements back one.
+This takes $\small \mathcal O(n^{2})$ time, and will time out.

 ##### Reverse and Rotate: